Maliha2030/Project1_The_A_Team_Uber/README.md

 *- average number of passengers
 *- average distance travelled

-*we charted as correlation charts the relationship between, and measured the correlation coefficient of
+*We charted as correlation charts the relationship between, and measured the correlation coefficient of
 *- Fare price versus the distance travelled (as an aggregate, and specifically for 2012 as an exemplar year)